EPSTEIN-BARR VIRUS DETECTED IN MULTIPLE AUTOIMMUNE DISEASES

 EBV can remain in a latent state in your body, like a giant bear in hibernation, your entire life.
 And then it can reactivate at any time in your life when your immune system is weakened.
 Think about all the stressful times in your life when your body is worn down, say from the loss of a loved one or divorce or job loss or infection or new disease or cancer or injury or surgery.
 Have you noticed feeling worse or developing new mysterious conditions after a major stressful time?
 Right then, when you are at your most vulnerable, EBV reactivates.
 It was just waiting for the right moment like a predator and its prey.

 EBV is actually a herpes virus that most people contract when they are young causing mononucleosis aka “The Kissing Disease” which results in swollen lymph nodes and fatigue.
-Normally, your body fights it off and your immune system controls it for life and keeps it in check.
+Normally, your body fights it off and your immune system keeps it in check.

 Turn your body into a less hospitable host for that nasty guest.